cryptobuks1/Computo-Distribuido/Unidad2/README.md

         procs.append(proc)
         proc.start()

     # The processes are completed by joining the 2 arrangements with our main function
     # Obtaining the name of content is: "the name of the continent declared in the arrangement depending on the position"
+    # complete the processes
     for proc in procs:
         proc.join()